Ad Inspector

 Beacons

-View an ad job's beacons by clicking on an ad job from the Ad Server Debug Query Results page and then clicking on the Beacons tab.
+View an ad job's beacons by selecting an ad job from the Ad Inspector Query Results page and then selecting the Beacons tab.
 The following information is reported for each beacon:

 |---|---|